A linear time quantum algorithm for 3SAT using irreversible quantum operations: A simple example of back and forth iteration

 A simple example of back and forth iteration is obtained by solving a three variable 3SAT problem in which $\ket{TTT}$ is the only solution.
-This corresponds to performing DEC operations for clauses 0-6 of Table \ref{table:clauseorder}.
-Each state other than $\ket{TTT}$ fails a single clause, and to leading order in $\theta_{C}$ it is decimated by transferring population to the three states in which a single variable has been flipped.
+This corresponds to performing error correction operations for clauses 0-6 of Table \ref{table:clauseorder}.
+Each state other than $\ket{TTT}$ fails a single clause.
+The error correction superoperator corresponding to that clause then transfers population away from the failing state to each of the three states which differ from the failing state in a single variable.
 Choosing $\theta_{C}=\theta_{0}=0.1$ for all clauses and including terms to leading order in $\theta$ yields transfer matrix

 where the state ordering is taken from table \ref{table:clauseorder}.
 The eigenvalues and eigendistributions of this transfer matrix are given by Table \ref{table:T1eigs}

 Setting $\eta=0.2$ and $\vec{\sigma}=(1,1,1,1,-1,-1,-1)$ changes the transfer matrix to